BrianKolowitz/data-focused-python/lectures/Topic 10 - Data Processing and Visualization Part 1/03 - Python Numpy Array Tutorial.md

 ---
 layout: default
-title: 03.a - NumPy Introduction
+title: 03 - Python Numpy Array Tutorial
 parent: Topic 10 - Data Processing and Visualization Part 1
 grand_parent: Lectures
-nav_order: 5
+nav_order: 3
 ---
-# Python Numpy Tutorial
+# Python Numpy Array Tutorial
 [Source](https://www.datacamp.com/community/tutorials/python-numpy-tutorial)

 A NumPy tutorial for beginners in which you'll learn how to create a NumPy array, use broadcasting, access values, manipulate arrays, and much more.